 Merriam Webster also defines violence as “intense, turbulent, or furious and often destructive action or force,” which means violence isn’t exclusive to humans or other animals.
 This dictionary also defines violence as “injury by or as if by distortion, infringement, or profanation” and “undue alteration (as of wording or sense in editing a text),” so this means violence doesn’t even have to be physical, which makes it quite hard to pinpoint as there’s no objective way to quantify emotional damage.
 And if even editing a text can be violent, this means violence is quite broad and ubiquitous and it would remain so even if all wars ended today.

 In December of 1999, The ACME Collective published a communique from the black bloc in the N30 in Seattle, which stated“Private property –especially corporate private property is itself infinitely more violent than any action taken against it….when we smash a window we aim to destroy the thin veneer of legitimacy that surrounds property rights.”
 This is accurate.
-Corporate property is infinitely more violent than any action taken against it because the resources used to construct the property are violently ripped from the Earth generally without the consent of the surrounding population and sometimes via slavery.
-Corporate property is also protected via state violence, it often displaces people from their homes through gentrification, and it is used to house products produced by wage slaves (or unwaged slaves in some cases) and sold by wage slaves.
+Corporate property is infinitely more violent than any action taken against it because the resources used to construct the property are violently ripped from the Earth sometimes via slave labor and almost always without the consent of the surrounding population.
+Corporate property is also protected via state violence.
+It often displaces people from their homes through colonization and gentrification, and it is used to house products produced by wage slaves (or unwaged slaves in some cases) and sold by wage slaves.

 When speaking of revolutionary Spain in the late 19th and early 20th century, Peter states “Aside from uncleanliness or hygiene, the principal term used to unleash a moral panic and mobilize elite action was “violence”.
 Among the elite, then as now, in Barcelona as in the English speaking world, “violence” was a euphemism for a threat to the ruling order and its illusion of social peace, with which the class struggle, the brutality of patriarchy, and the murderousness of colonialism are hidden.
 The newspapers did not talk about violence when cops killed strikers, when landlords evicted families, or when poor people died of hunger.
 They talked about violence when workers went on strike, when tenants stopped paying rent, when street vendors refused to surrender their wares to the cops (who would harass them at the behest of the store owners), and when anarchists carried out sabotage or held unpermitted marches.” pg 27